The key to expert interviews: channel your inner journalist

 My journalistic approach to expert interviews

 Neither of the approaches above gets you anything close to real thought leadership content.
-For that, you need to think like a journalist - and that means being highly able to steer the conversation and get your interview subject to open up and share valuable information.
+For that, you need to think like a journalist - and that means being able to steer the conversation and get your interview subject to open up and share valuable information.

-1. Do the homework
+1. Doing the homework

 Before any interview, I think through: What story are we trying to tell?
 And how does the expert's knowledge tie into this story?